ramsahoo/ramsahoo/README.md

 - 👋 Hi, I’m @ramsahoo
 - 👀 I’m interested in becoming a full stack software  developer.
-- 🌱 I’m finished learning HTML, CSS, and Javascript.
-I am now learning more advanced software technologies in relation to js.
+- 🌱 I’ve finished learning HTML, CSS, and Javascript and now onto more advanced software technologies in relation to js, such as Bootstrap, React, MongoDB and NodeJS.
 - 💞️ I’m looking for a new job opportunity.
 - 📫 How to reach me: private message.